cgwalters/dockerbase-minimal/README.md

 Implementation and size
 -----------------------

-Right now we're at 77MB.
+Right now we're at 27MB compressed, 77MB uncompressed.
 Compared to the main base image, there are only two packages we include directly: `centos-release` and [micro-yuminst](https://github.com/cgwalters/micro-yuminst). which is a trivial implementation of `yum -y install` in C.  Hence this image doesn't include Python.